ryancdickson/staging/docs/BR.md

 This Certificate Profile MAY be used when issuing a CA Certificate that will be considered Technically Constrained, and which will be used to issue TLS certificates directly or transitively.

+Effective March 15, 2026, this Certificate Profile MUST NOT be used to issue new CA certificates.

 | __Field__                  | __Description__ |
 | ----                       | ------          |
 | `tbsCertificate`           | |